List of Monica and Friends characters: Sunny

-Sunny (Xaveco) is Jimmy Five and Smudge's best friend.
+Sunny (Xaveco, Xavier Ximenes Júnior Lorota Diniz Filho) is Jimmy Five and Smudge's best friend.
 The main characteristic of this boy a lack of any defining features.
 He is always referred to as "the secondary character", and the main characters always make fun of his apparent uselessness.
 He constantly attempts to elevate his rank to that of a main character, a trait which he transfers to his teen version in the spinoff series Monica Teen.

 Sunny originally appeared in the 1960s comic strips as one of several Jimmy Five's friends with whom he starred, and continued to appear in the comic books usually serving as a supporting character in most of the stories without showing any personality.
 Starting in the 2000s he began to have more prominence in stories written by Emerson Abreu, which helped to develop his current trait of "secondary character", as well as his family starting with his older sister Xabéu and his divorced parents.
 In recent stories he is seen spending time with his clumsy father whom he visits often as he lives with his mother and sister.
 Also in more recent stories he is seen having a paternal grandmother named Xepa and a yellow poodle named Ximbuca.